-Male and female markhors are similar in appearance with a tan coloured coat with white underparts and a black and white pattern on their legs (males are a lighter tan colour).
-They have long, shaggy, white fur on their necks and chest which can grow quite long, and a black coloured face.
+Male and female markhors are similar in appearance with a tan colored coat with white underparts and a black and white pattern on their legs (males are a lighter tan color).
+They have long, shaggy, white fur on their necks and chest which can grow quite long, and a black colored face.

 Both male and female markhor have corkscrew shaped horns that can grow to 160 centimetres (63 inches) on the males and up to 25 centimetres (9.8 inches) on the females.The horns on a markhor may be straight or flare outward, depending on the subspecies.
 The males have a long beard on the chin.

 The markhor prefers arid cliffside habitats in sparsely wooded mountainous regions as well as the Middle Asian Mountains Temperate Forests.
 Markhors try to avoid deep snow.